talbiston/jamaddr27/README.md

 This package Created by Jamison Emilio and packaged by Todd Albiston

 ## Description:
-Python Package adds functions to convert IP address or subnet masks to bits and bit back up IP address.
+Python Package adds functions to convert IP address or subnet masks to bits and bits back to IP address.

 ```python